-There have countless Mad Men-inspired collections and marketing tie-ins from fashion lingerie labels in the past couple of years.
+There have been countless Mad Men-inspired collections and marketing tie-ins from fashion lingerie labels in the past couple of years.
 But one name was conspicuously missing in the giddy rush to revisit the 1960s: La Perla.

 A bit late to the party, perhaps, but the Italian superbrand’s entrance was worth waiting for.
 It’s gasp-inducing gorgeous, utterly original and offers a thoughtful evaluation of what style signatures from the 1960s were really worth reclaiming.